 Fold each corner into the middle crease for a third and final time.
 This shape is known as a triple blintz.

 If you're working with small paper, these folds may be somewhat difficult to make.
 If necessary, press down over the folds with your fingernail to create precise creases.Continue to 5 of 8 below.

 06 of 08

 Begin Folding the Leaves

-To make leaves for your origami rose, you'll need a square of green paper that is the same size as the red paper you used for your rose.
+To make leaves for your origami rose, you'll need a square of green paper that is the same size as the red paper you used for the rose petals.

 Make a kite base by folding the paper in half along one of the diagonals.

 Unfold, then fold the two opposite corners into the middle.

 Fold the widest points in once more to make the diamond shape shown in the photo.